TheKaverian/Win2ISO/README.md

 # Win2ISO

-Win2ISO is an application that runs in CMD prompt on Windows.
+Win2ISO is a command line application that runs in CMD prompt on Windows 10 and Above.
 It helps you download Windows ISOs, links are sourced from https://archive.org.